MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 	Switch to **LON-DC1**.

 2. On **LON-DC1**, you must select **Ctrl+Alt+Delete** to log in (your instructor will guide you on how to find this option in your VM environment).
-Log into LON-DC1 as the local Adatum administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.
+Log into LON-DC1 as the local Adatum administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**. <br/>

-3. You may receive two warning messages at this point.
+	**Note:** You may receive two warning messages at this point.
 If you receive a **Windows License** warning message asking you to activate Windows in Settings, select **Close**.
 If you receive a **Networks** warning message asking if you want this PC to be discoverable by other PCs and devices on this network, select **Yes**.

+3. On LON-DC1, **Server Manager** automatically starts at boot-up.
+Do not close it, as you will use it later in this task.
+For now, simply minimize the Server Manager window.

-4. On LON-DC1, you must open an elevated instance of **Windows PowerShell**.
+4. To create a new domain, you must first create a new zone in your on-premises DNS.
+To do so, you must open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **power** in the Search box that appears.
 In the list of Apps in the search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

 5. Maximize your PowerShell window.
-In **Windows PowerShell**, type the following command at the command prompt to create a new zone in your on-premises DNS (remember to replace xxxUPNxxx with the unique UPN name assigned to your tenant by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain name): <br/>
+In **Windows PowerShell**, type the following command at the command prompt to create a new zone in your on-premises DNS.
+When doing so, replace **xxxUPNxxx** with the unique UPN name (tenant prefix) assigned to your tenant by your lab hosting provider, and replace **xxxCustomDomainxxx.xxx** with your lab hosting provider's custom domain name. <br/>

 		dnscmd /zoneadd xxxUPNxxx.xxxCustomDomainxxx.xxx /DsPrimary